The Year 13 students at St Peter’s should be very proud of their achievements this summer.

 Nine students were awarded straight A* grades (Bryony, Eleanor, Luke, Thomas, Charlie, Jasmine, Gabriel, Keisha and Ethan).
 There were a further thirty-one students achieving A* and A grades in all their subjects.
 Other students who achieved excellent grades include Jericho, Lara, Stephen, Lucas, Imogen, Manuela, Juliette, Aaron, Alex, Marianne, Harry, Freya, Harry, Oliwia, Reiss and Fergus.
 We are incredibly proud of every single one of our students and within the joy of these results, there are many stories where students have overcome adversity or personal challenges, which make the accomplishments even more special.

-While all the students have got their grades on their own merits and hard work, a significant acknowledgement should be made to the teachers and staff at St Peter’s.
-They have tirelessly supported and nurtured the students through ever-changing circumstances, ensuring that they maintain high standards while sustaining a motivation and a passion for their subject.
-We are also grateful for all the hard work and effort from the parents that has gone into supporting, motivating and nurturing their young people as well as the encouragement that they have given the school.
+While all the students have achieved their grades on their own merits and hard work, a significant acknowledgement should be made to the teachers and staff of St Peter’s who have supported and encouraged the students through some difficult circumstances, ensuring that they maintain high standards, while sustaining a motivation and a passion for their subject.
+We are also sincerely grateful for all the commitment and love from the parents that has gone into supporting, encouraging and nurturing their young people as well as the encouragement that they have given the school.

-It is exciting to see another fantastic group of young people leave St Peter’s and start a new chapter.
-We wish them all the best for the future.
+It is incredibly exciting to see another fantastic group of young people leave St Peter’s and start a new chapter.
+We wish them all the very best for the future.